Veenie/movies/README.md

 # Movies Sinatra Project

-Welcome to the Movies web application!
-This is a demo app created using Sinatra and ActiveRecord.
+Welcome to the Movies application!
+This is an app created with Sinatra and ActiveRecord, among other gems.
+See gemfile for further details.
 Movies allows you to add and rate movies.
 Information is user-provided, requiring a username and password to login.

 ## Installation

-This project was created as part of the Flatiron School's Learn-Verified program.
-To see it in action:
 - download or clone this project
 - `cd` into the `movies` directory
 - run `bundle install` in your console